Jack12816/puppetlabs-mongodb/README.md

 ## Overview

-Installs MongoDB on RHEL/Ubuntu/Debian from OS repo, or alternatively from 10gen repository [installation documentation](http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages).
+Installs MongoDB on RHEL/Ubuntu/Debian/Archlinux from OS repo, or alternatively from 10gen repository [installation documentation](http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages).

+### Development/Fork Warning

+This fork aims to be compatible with Archlinux and the current MongoDB version 2.6.
+User management support for 2.4 and lower is broken as the provider relies on 2.6 methods.

-### Deprecation Warning ###
+### Deprecation Warning

 This release is a major refactoring of the module which means that the API may have changed in backwards incompatible ways.
 If your project depends on the old API,